s3d-rs/s3d/docs/user-guide.md

 See filters syntax for fine grain control of which data to cache.

-# Sync-folder

-When enabled, `s3d` will perform a continuous bidirectional background sync of the remote buckets with a local dir (aka "dropbox folder").

-The following environment variables can be used to configure the sync-folder:

-- `S3D_SYNC_FOLDER` - true/false, default false.
-- `S3D_SYNC_FOLDER_DIR` - directory to store the folder, default `$S3D_LOCAL_DIR/sync-folder`.
-- `S3D_SYNC_FOLDER_FILTER` - object filter to sync, default all.
-- `S3D_SYNC_FOLDER_MAX_SIZE` - maximum size of the folder in bytes, default 1GB.
-- `S3D_SYNC_FOLDER_MAX_FILES` - maximum number of files in the folder, default 100.
-- `S3D_SYNC_FOLDER_MAX_AGE` - maximum age of (unsync-ed) files in the folder in seconds, default 3600.

-When the limits are exceeded, sync will skip adding new data to the local folder.
-See filters syntax for fine grain control of which data to sync.

-# Fuse-mount

-When enabled, `s3d` will set up a FUSE mount point, which exposes the same buckets and objects through a POSIX-like file interface.

-The following environment variables can be used to configure the fuse-mount:

-- `S3D_FUSE_MOUNT` - true/false, default false.
-- `S3D_FUSE_MOUNT_DIR` - directory to bind the mount point, default `$S3D_LOCAL_DIR/fuse-mount`.

 # Filters

-By default, `s3d` will include all objects eligible for write-queue, read-cache, and sync-folder.
-However for fine control over which objects to include, filters can be configured.
+By default, `s3d` will include all objects eligible for write queueing, read caching, and folder syncing.
+However, for fine control over which objects to include, filters can be configured.

 Here are a few examples of a filters syntax: